xyegithub/myBlog/source/_posts/Config-Vim.md

 ## The nerd-fonts

-I use mobaxterm as my terminal whose font can not be modified into the third part fonts.
+I use mobaxterm as my terminal whose font can not be modified into the third part fonts?

+## Debug system

+### lvim.log

+1. The file is in `~/.cache/` which is defined by `~/.local/share/lunarvim/lvim/lua/lvim/core/log.lua`.
+Using `Log:warn/debug` will write logs in the file.
+2. `lvim.log.level` controls the level that will be print into the `lvim.log` (see `local log_level = Log.levels[(lvim.log.level):upper() or "WARN"]` in the `log.lua`. `function Log:get_path()` sets the path and name of the log file.
+3. `log.lua` used `structlog` which is a plugin of nvim defined in the `plugins.lua`.
+In the readme of `structlog`:
+   > `structlog` makes logging in lua less painful and more powerful by adding
+   > structure to your log entries.

 ## Plugins

 ### yank

 In the visual mode of `lunarvim`, `y` will yank the select chars into the system clipboard automatically.
-Do not use `"+y`, which will yank the whole line.
+Do not use `"+Y`, which will yank the whole line.
 `"[~+]y` is also available.

 ### `project.nvim`

 If open vim in a subdirectory of a git package, and then open a new tmux pane or window, its initial path will be the main directory of that git package.
+The `manual mode` in `~/.local/share/lunarvim/lvim/lua/lvim/core/project.lua` determines vim change the directory or not.

+#### With lsp

+In the readme of `project`.

+> Automagically cd to project directory using nvim lsp.
+If not then uses pattern
+> matching to cd to root directory

+This means that lsp has the function to find the project directories.

-### `telescope`
+### Telescope

 The `telescope` is depended on `fd`.
 To install `fd` do not use `apt install fdclone` which causes a collapse of nvim when run `telescope`.

+#### Telescope in which key

+`~/.local/share/lunarvim/lvim/lua/lvim/core/which-key.lua` defines many which key mapping related to telescope. <leader>f can find the files in git repos which is the feature provided by `telescope.builtin` (see the document of telescope). `<leader>sf` can find the files in current directory.

 ### `Comment`